Peru Travel Writing Expedition

 Day 1 – Friday, May 18

-We’ll meet in the afternoon in the hotel lobby to enjoy a cup of coca tea and get right down to business.
+We’ll meet in the afternoon in our Cusco hotel lobby to enjoy a cup of coca tea (an Andean specialty, helpful for acclimating to get the high altiitude) and get right down to business.
 After introductions and an overview of the upcoming schedule, you’ll have your first travel-writing lesson with Ian.
 You’ll discuss your goals for the expedition, and he’ll get you started with some writing basics you can use throughout the week.

 This evening, you’ll have a chance to wind down and explore some local restaurants and bars according to your energy level.